The Restructuring Review: France

-Conciliation proceedings are opened by the president of the court for a maximum period of four months, which can be extended to five months in total at the agent's request.
+Conciliation proceedings are opened by the president of the court for a maximum period of four months, which can be extended to five months in total at the agent's request (and up to 10 months in total under the covid-19 temporary measures; see Section III).
 The management must cooperate with the court-appointed agent and the major creditors to negotiate a solution to the company's difficulties.
 The court agent does not have any management responsibilities.
 There are no restrictions on business activities.

 Trade creditors and major shareholders can also be invited to take part in the negotiations.
 Social and tax authorities can be asked to consent to a debt-rescheduling plan or a cancellation of debts.
 As in ad hoc proceedings, a restructuring workout accepted by some creditors cannot be imposed on other dissenting creditors in conciliation proceedings (subject to the opening of accelerated safeguard or accelerated financial safeguard).
 Majority rules provided for in the existing finance documentation will apply.

 Even though the opening of conciliation does not trigger any automatic stay, the court can force any creditor that attempts to enforce its rights while conciliation is pending to accept a two-year maximum moratorium: in this case, the debtor's petition is submitted to the judge who had jurisdiction to open such proceedings.
+In the context of the covid-19 pandemic, new but temporary coercive measures applicable to dissenting creditors were introduced, only applicable in conciliation proceedings (see Section III).
 As in ad hoc proceedings, creditors are prohibited from accelerating a loan, or terminating an ongoing contract, by the sole reason of the opening of ad hoc proceedings (or of any filing for that purpose).
 More generally, any contractual provision increasing the debtor's obligations (or reducing its rights) by that sole same reason is also null and void.

 When an agreement is reached between the debtor and its creditors, the parties have two options: